nikarh/darkest-vita-savefile-parser/README.md

 ## Usage

-All of the CLI flags are explain in the help
+All of the CLI flags are explained in the help

 ```
 darkest-vita-savefile --help